How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 How much notice is required to terminate a lease in Connecticut?

-For month-to-month tenancies, Connecticut requires landlords to give 3 days (if rent paid monthly, otherwise one rental period) notice and tenants to give 3 days (one rental period) notice.
+For month-to-month tenancies, Connecticut requires landlords to give 3 days notice and tenants to give 3 days notice.
+Three days when rent is paid monthly; otherwise one rental period (Conn.
+Gen. Stat. § 47a-23).
 Fixed-term leases end on the agreed date without additional notice unless the lease says otherwise.

 Does Connecticut regulate security deposits and rent increases?